chandan-24/Harperive/README.md

 #### Drop Table

-- `schema (required)` - schema where the table you are dropping lives.
+- `schema (required)` - schema is where the table you are dropping lives.
 - `table (required)` - name of the table you are dropping.

 NOTE: Dropping a table will delete all associated records in that table.